kirankunigiri/Apple-Family/README.md

 Family.instance.sendObject(object: "Hello World!", type: DataType.string.rawValue)
 ```

+#### Receive Data (Protocol)

 The protocol conformation.
-We get the data, check its type, convert it back to the according object (in this case, a string) using a handy data extension method, and update our UI.
+We get the data, check its type, convert it back to the according object, and update our UI.
+The class has an extension to the Data class - the method `convert()` - that uses the NSKeyedArchiver class to convert data back into the object you need.
 You can also update the list of connected devices with the second method.

 ```swift
 func family(didReceiveData data: Data, ofType type: UInt32) {